-Bank of the Ozarks, Inc. 401(k) Retirement Savings Plan Plan Administrative Committee Little Rock, Arkansas
+To the Administrator of the Bank of the Ozarks, Inc. 401(k) Retirement Savings Plan

-We have audited the accompanying statements of net assets available for benefits of Bank of the Ozarks, Inc. 401(k) Retirement Savings Plan (the "Plan") as of December 31, 2013 and 2012, and the related statement of changes in net assets available for benefits for the year ended December 31, 2013.
+In our opinion, the accompanying statements of net assets available for benefits and the related statement of changes in net assets available for benefits present fairly, in all material respects, the net assets available for benefits of the Bank of the Ozarks, Inc. 401 (k) Retirement Savings Plan (the "Plan") as of December 31, 2016 and 2015, and the changes in net assets available for benefits for the year ended December 31, 2016 in conformity with accounting principles generally accepted in the United States of America.
 These financial statements are the responsibility of the Plan's management.
-Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+Our responsibility is to express an opinion on these financial statements based on our audit.
+We conducted our audits of these statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
-An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.